-Prior to joining academia, Professor Winchester was a corporate tax planner, and spent most of his time in practice as an international tax attorney, culminating with working in the national tax office of PricewaterhouseCoopers.
-Professor Winchester earned his J.D. from Yale Law School, where he was editor-in-chief of the Yale Law & Policy Review.
-Upon graduation, he clerked for Chief Justice Robert N.C.
-Nix, Jr., of the Pennsylvania Supreme Court.
-He holds a B.A. from Princeton University in the Woodrow Wilson School of Public and International Affairs.
+Before entering legal education, Professor Winchester spent ten years as a corporate tax planner, helping privately owned and publicly traded companies structure their business operations and financial transactions.
+He ended his time in practice as an international tax attorney in the national tax office of PWC, where he advised both U.S. firms investing abroad and foreign firms investing in the U.S. He began his legal career as a law clerk for Chief Justice Robert N.C.
+Nix, Jr. of the Pennsylvania Supreme Court.
+Professor Winchester is a graduate of Yale Law School, where he was editor-in-chief of the Yale Law & Policy Review.
+He holds a B.A. from Princeton University in its School of Public and International Affairs.

 More than a legal scholar, Professor Winchester is an award-winning baker and a masters-level ocean swimmer with several age group awards to his credit.